prabhath-r/FDQN_RL/README.md

-# Advanced DQN Framework for Web-Based Game Automation
+# DQN Framework for Web-Based Game Automation

 ## Overview
 This project develops a customizable Deep Q-Network (DQN) framework for automating web-based games using reinforcement learning.
 The primary focus is on the Chrome Dino game as a baseline model.
 The framework is built with PyTorch and uses Selenium for real-time game data extraction.